 Debate Coach, Anderson High School

-Robey is in his second year as the Director of the Anderson High School program, after previously coaching in the Dallas area.
-While at Anderson his Public Forum team has been one of the top three schools in TFA Qualifications, won the NSDA IPF Championship, and has been in late rounds at both TFA State and TOC tournaments.
-He has a competitive background in Policy and Lincoln Douglas Debate, and approaches Public Forum Debate from a perspective that recognizes the importance of keeping up with the emerging trends of the quickly evolving culture of PF.
+Robey Holland is the Director of Speech and Debate at Plano West Senior High School.
+His debaters have been successful on the state and national debate circuits, having won TFA State and NSDA Nationals, as well as competing in elimination rounds at the Tournament of Champions, Harvard, Berkeley, Glenbrooks, and Emory to name a few.
+Robey has a competitive background in Policy and Lincoln Douglas Debate, and approaches Public Forum Debate from a perspective that recognizes the importance of keeping up with the emerging trends of the quickly evolving culture of PF.
 At the same time, he focuses on cultivating highly adaptable debaters and competitive strategies to account for the wide range of judges in PF pools at all levels of competition.
-He has coached nationally recognized students in Public Forum Debate, Cross Examination Debate, Lincoln Douglas Debate, and Extemporaneous Speaking.
-His PF Debaters have reached late out rounds at NSDA Nationals, TFA State, and major national circuit tournaments.
-He looks forward to sharing the strategies that his team uses to succeed while also encouraging students to grow and take ownership of their education.
+Robey is passionate about the advocacy skills students develop through participating in competitive debate and is looking forward to another summer at Mean Green where he’ll share the strategies that his team uses to succeed while also encouraging students to grow and take ownership of their education.

 Chetan Reddy graduated from Plano West Senior High School (2017).
 He was the captain of the debate team during his senior year.
 He primarily competed in Public Forum, breaking to late outrounds at Grapevine, Hockaday, Churchill, and the University of Texas, reaching outrounds of the TFA State tournament twice, and qualifying to NSDA nationals twice, placing in the top 25 his junior year.
 He also qualified to the Tournament of Champions his senior year in Domestic Extemp, placing 2nd at the Winston Churchill Classic.
 Aside from his main events, Chetan also dabbled in Lincoln-Douglas, qualifying to UIL 6A State with an undefeated record.
 Chetan looks forward to working with the campers this summer!